FrankieJinqiangYu/Computing-optimal-decision-sets-and-lists-with-SAT/README.rst

 ::

-   $ optdl.py --approx 1 -a sparse --lambda 0.005 --mode complete -v <dataset.csv>
+   $ optdl.py -s glucose3 --approx 1 -a sparse --lambda 0.005 --mode complete -v <dataset.csv>

 To compute separated sparse decision lists:

 ::

-   $ optdl.py --approx 1 -a sparse --lambda 0.005  --clsorder maj --mode sep -v <dataset.csv>
+   $ optdl.py -s glucose3 --approx 1 -a sparse --lambda 0.005  --clsorder maj --mode sep -v <dataset.csv>

 Here, the value of ``--lambda`` is the regularization cost parameter, which equals 0.005 *by default*.
 It indicates how much adding a literal/rule to the decision list costs with respect to the overall accuracy increase.